 Nick Manley emerged for me as a solo performer – as described above.
 But he also played in Springwind and, writing songs together with Dave, Tink and others and forming the truly wonderful band Red Shift – https://soundcloud.com/theoriginalredshift Nick has since had a long and prolific writing and performing career in various bands and solo – much of it in France.
 More recently he has been generous enough to play together with myself, Mick Daysh (see below) and Chris Nash (ditto) under the banner of The Old Boys Band.
 Our oeuvre has included some Red Shift classics.

 Nick Kahn originally learnt to play classical guitar and this led him to write some beautiful instrumental pieces performed together with Mick Daysh and Jackie White on flutes.
-He has since gone on to write and perform fine songs, often accompanied by his daughters Anna on bass and Eleanor on guitar, and by Mick Daysh on flute.
+He has since gone on to write and perform fine songs, often accompanied by his daughters Anna on bass and Eleanor on guitar, and still by Mick Daysh on flute.

 Andy Vores was a prolific composer/song-writer on piano.
 Having first been a rock drummer, his piano-playing was often frenetic.
 In fact he sometimes played faster than his fingers could follow.
 The results were wonderful, and very different from the songs the rest of us wrote on guitars.
 He was also a showman and liked to organise large numbers of musicians, singers and even dancers on stage to help perform his creative complexities.
 He went on from Prices to study music composition and then moved to the US , where he became a successful modern-classical composer and Chair of Composition, Theory and Music History at the Boston Conservatory. http://andyvores.com/andyvoresbio.html